 “Just the food?”

-She smears some syrup on my fingers and then leans forward and sucks them clean.
+She smears some syrup on my fingers, leans forward and sucks them clean.

 I have a hard time forming a complete thought for the duration.
 “Wow.
-Um.
+Um...
 Wow.”
 She lets go of my hand and returns to her food.
 I take a long pull from my juice.
 It’s not real juice, just the powdered, reconstituted kind.
 “So, I know you can’t tell me what’s going to happen,” I says, “but can you tell me what has happened?
 Can you tell me anything about what led up to this?”

 Laura is quiet for a moment and eats some of her pancakes.
 “You want the story?” she asks.